-How to identify and control tomato hornworm using proven organic methods.
+How to identify and control tomato hornworms using proven, natural and organic methods.

 Common throughout North America, the tomato hornworm (Manduca quinquemaculata) is one of the most destructive pests of tomato, potato, pepper, eggplant and tobacco plants.
 They consume entire leaves, small stems, and sometimes chew pieces from fruit.
 Despite their large size, hornworms are often difficult to spot because of their protective coloring.
 Growers will often find large areas where feeding has occurred before they see this garden pest.
 Damage is most often noticed in midsummer and continues throughout the remainder of the growing season.